Permissions & Roles

 Closed-Session Confidentiality

-Items of type closed_session have stricter rules layered on top of the matrix:
+Items of a confidential type (like the built-in closed_session) have stricter rules layered on top of the matrix:

-• Only Super Admin and Admin can create, view, or edit them
+• Only Super Admin and Admin can create or edit confidential items

-• Published agendas and PDFs include them as title-only entries (so noticing requirements are satisfied)
+• Published agendas and PDFs include them as title-only entries (so noticing requirements are satisfied), regardless of the staff-side access level

 Important